PitBeast/barberry-embedded/README.md

     Barberry\Response object

-To resize and convert image get it by ID with extension.
+To resize and/or convert image get it by ID with underscored new size and/or dotted extension.

 *Request*

-    $id .= '100x150.gif';
+    $id .= '_100x150.gif';
     $response = Barberry\Api::get($barberryConfig, $id[, $filter = null])